 The Neanderthals later appeared on the scene, suddenly vanishing not long after – for reasons that are still not known today.
 Eventually, modern man took over and began to shape his environment.

-WRITER AND DIRECTOR: Stefan Schneider CAMERAMEN: Martin Christ, Adnane Korchyou, Josias van Zyl, Dieter Stürmer EDITOR: Josef van Ooyen, Marie Wilbers, Robert Strauß MUSIC: Markus Lehmann-Horn COMMISSIONING EDITOR: Gabriele Conze (WDR), Ralf Quibeldey (NDR)
+WRITER AND DIRECTOR: Stefan Schneider CAMERA: Martin Christ, Adnane Korchyou, Josias van Zyl, Dieter Stürmer EDITOR: Josef van Ooyen, Marie Wilbers, Robert Strauß MUSIC: Markus Lehmann-Horn COMMISSIONING EDITOR: Gabriele Conze (WDR), Ralf Quibeldey (NDR)